ds5110/git-intro/README.md

   * Use one file for each question, not one file for all questions.
   * Use `./docs` for a public facing github-pages site that's understandable by a general audience (e.g., portfolio projects, but not homework or in-class assignments).
-  * Use your README.md for a technical audience.
+  * Use your README.md for a technical audience (such as yourself, when applying the 6-month rule).
 * If you need to download large data files...
   * Don't put the data into your git history!
 Github has a file-size limit of 50 MB.
   * Instead, download the file(s) into `./data` and make sure to `.gitignore` that directory (see [git.md](git.md)).